DataDog/dd-trace-dotnet/customer-samples/RabbitMQ.Sample/README.md

 # RabbitMQ Instrumentation
-Currently there is not out-of-the-box automatic instrumentation for the RabbitMQ .NET SDK.
+Currently, the .NET Tracer does not have out-of-the-box automatic instrumentation for the RabbitMQ .NET SDK.
 This means if your .NET application publishes/consumes a RabbitMQ message and you would like to propagate/consume the Datadog trace context, you must do so manually by adding/removing the Datadog headers.
 This sample follows the ["Hello World" C# tutorial](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) provided by RabbitMQ and modifies it in the following ways:

-1. The sender begins a Datadog Trace before publishing a message
+1. The sender begins a Datadog trace before publishing a message
-1. The sender injects the trace context to the published message before sending
+1. The sender injects the trace context into the published message before sending
 1. The receiver extracts the trace context from the consumed message
-1. The receiver starts a new Datadog Trace that is now properly connected to the original Trace
+1. The receiver starts a new Datadog trace that is now properly connected to the original trace

 ## Setup
 ### Application setup
-There are two .NET Core applications: `Send` and `Receive`.
+This sample contains two .NET Core applications: `Send` and `Receive`.
 Open two terminals.
-First run the consumer
+First, run the consumer:

 ```
 cd Receive